 The Typescript Never type represents the type that never happens or the values that never occur.
-The following are such places where we use the never type. never type represent a state which shouldn’t exist
+Never type represent a state which shouldn’t exist.
+A function returning ‘never’ cannot have a reachable end.

 Table of Contents